Testament of Youth: Publication of source materials

 Between 1922 and 1924, Brittain had attempted to edit her war diaries for publication in response to a publisher's competition; however, when they were not selected, she focused for a time on fiction and journalism before ultimately adapting them into her memoir in 1933.
 The diaries on which the book is partly based were edited by Alan Bishop and published as Chronicle of Youth in 1981.
-In 1998, the war letters which Brittain also drew on in her autobiography were published in an edition by Alan Bishop and Mark Bostridge.
+In 1998, the war letters which Brittain also drew on in her autobiography were published in an edition by Bishop and Mark Bostridge.
 Entitled Letters from a Lost Generation, their appearance was met with considerable acclaim.

 Adaptations

 The book was dramatised by Elaine Morgan as a five-part serial which was transmitted on BBC2 in 1979.
 This version features Cheryl Campbell as Vera Brittain, Peter Woodward as Roland Leighton, Joanna McCallum as Winifred Holtby and Emrys James and Jane Wenham as Vera's parents.

 In 1998, to commemorate the 80th anniversary of the Armistice, a 15-part radio dramatisation of the letters on which Testament of Youth was partly based was broadcast on BBC Radio Four.
 Entitled Letters from a Lost Generation, it was dramatised by Mark Bostridge and starred Amanda Root as Vera Brittain and Rupert Graves as Roland Leighton.

-In 2009, it was announced that the feature film Testament of Youth was in development by BBC Films and Heyday Films producer David Heyman, and was to be directed by James Kent.
-This had the support of the Vera Brittain Estate, Brittain's daughter Shirley Williams, and Brittain's biographer Mark Bostridge who acted as a consultant.
-Saoirse Ronan was cast to play Brittain in 2012 but was replaced in December 2013 when it was announced that Alicia Vikander would play Vera Brittain in the film which was released in late 2014 as part of the First World War commemorations.
-On 4 February 2014, Kit Harington joined the cast to play the role of Brittain's fiancé Roland Leighton.
-On 13 February 2014, Colin Morgan, Taron Egerton, and Alexandra Roach were announced to have joined the film's cast.
-An ensemble cast was later confirmed as filming began, including Dominic West, Emily Watson, Joanna Scanlan, Hayley Atwell, Jonathan Bailey and Anna Chancellor.
-It substituted Merton College, Oxford in the scenes showing Brittain's time as a student at Somerville College, arguing that filming in Somerville itself would have been too difficult in light of the new buildings constructed there since the film's time period.
+In 2009, it was announced that the feature film Testament of Youth was in development by BBC Films and Heyday Films producer David Heyman, and was to be directed by James Kent; this had the support of the Vera Brittain Estate, Brittain's daughter Shirley Williams, and Brittain's biographer Mark Bostridge who acted as a consultant.
+The film was released in late 2014 as part of the First World War commemorations.
+The film stars Alicia Vikander as Vera Brittain, with Kit Harington as Roland Leighton.